 After skirting a rocky headland, the trail begins to go inland between a ridgeline where the flora changes to lush rainforest, with numerous small creeks trickling down beside the track.
 As you begin to descend, the flora changes from rainforest to towering, paperbark woodlands in a matter of steps.
 This is a favourite spot of ours to stop for morning tea.

-If you’re a plant enthusiast, this section of the track is also home to a large number of dove orchids (Dendrobium crumenatum) and staghorn ferns (Platycerium) nestled amongst the trees.
+If you’re a plant enthusiast, this section of the track is also home to a large number of Dove orchids (Dendrobium crumenatum) and Staghorn ferns (Platycerium) nestled amongst the trees.

-Note: The swimming holes are full of native fish (Jungle Perch or Kuhlia rupestris) and if you dangle your feet in the water, they might almost give you a fish pedicure.
+Note: The swimming holes are full of native fish (Jungle Perch or Kuhlia rupestris) and if you dangle your feet in the water, they might give you a fish pedicure.

-Day 3: Zoe Bay to Mulligan Falls
+Day 3 – Zoe Bay to Mulligan Falls

 Distance: 7.5km